hmosvoll/slides/README.md

 Guide to create PayEx html presentations with [reveal.js](https://github.com/hakimel/reveal.js) and [Github Pages](https://pages.github.com/).

 ## How to
--  Clone repo
+-  Fork repo
+-  Copy/Rename `index.html` to `example.html`
--  Make slides in `index.html`
+-  Make some slides
 -  Go to settings for the repo in GitHub and enable GitHub Pages.

 ## Theme Development